Nelson bush fire: Horror as farmer puts down 60 burned sheep

-A farmer who lost more than 60 sheep to the massive scrub fire rampaging north of Nelson has spoken about the horror of putting down burned animals.
+A farmer who lost more than 60 sheep to the massive scrub fire rampaging southwest of Nelson has spoken about the horror of putting down burned animals.

 Agricultural contractor, TB tester and part-time farmer Steve German had moved 80 breeding ewes and 13 cows and calves from his land at Greenacres Rd – near the eye of the 1600-hectare Pigeon Valley inferno – to graze on land in neighbouring Redwood Valley.